tehbillis/reading-notes/201/class-10.md

 ## The Javascript Debugger

+The debugger is a tool that allows you to watch the values of your variables as well as pause your code and step through it to see what it's doing.
+Pausing your code is called setting a breakpoint, a place for your code to stop so you can watch it step by step.

+The browser also offers you a developer console that lets you see output of your code that is logged to the console and execute code within the console.

+The call stack is a place where you can see all the code that was executed to get to the line of code you are on.
+It's helpful so you can trace the patch of your logic.

+And scopes shows you the values of variables available to you in the code.

 ## JS Debugger Questions

-1. **How would you describe the JavaScript Debugger tool and how it works to someone just starting out in software development? -**
+1. **How would you describe the JavaScript Debugger tool and how it works to someone just starting out in software development? -** The debugger is a tool that lets you watch the values of your variables as well as pause your code so you can see what it's doing.
+This all helps to see where your code is having problems.
-2. **Define what a breakpoint is. -**
+2. **Define what a breakpoint is. -** It's a place where you can pause your code and then walk through it step by step to see what's going on.
-3. **What is the call stack? -**
+3. **What is the call stack? -** A section that shows you all the code that was executed up to the line of code you are on now.